SUNDERLAND AND TYNE LUSTRE POTTERY

 Ball's Deptford Pottery

-The mug below, made at the end of the 19th century, comes from the same transfer plate as the items above.
-It has the crude enamelling associated with Ball's pottery.
+The mug and jug below, made at the end of the 19th century, come from the same transfer plate as the items above.
+The mug has crude enamelling associated with Ball's pottery.

 Distress me with those tears... – Tyneside